All About Credit Analysts

-In 2016, there was an estimated number of 73,800 jobs in the United States for Credit Analyst.
+In the United States, there were 73,800 jobs for Credit Analyst in 2016.
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 6,100 new jobs for Credit Analyst by 2026.
-The BLS estimates 6,800 yearly job openings in this field.
+There will be an estimated 6,800 positions for Credit Analyst per year.

 The states with the most job growth for Credit Analyst are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Wyoming, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.